MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

 ## Add content

-Your site is very simple.
+Your site needs more information.
 Complete the following steps to add some content.

 1. In the **editor tab**, replace `<!-- You're "About Me" will go here.  -->` with `<h1>About Me</h1>`.